lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h3 id="api">API</h3>

-Basically, types representing pure values which could be fairly interchanged by values themselves should be `struct`s, otherwise (e.g., objects containing state or having a lifecycle) – `class`s.
-Other considerations for choosing over `struct`s and `class`es – expected semantics, memory management, etc., are not the topic of this document.
+Prefer `struct` for value types.
+Prefer `class` for reference types (for example, objects with identity, state, or a lifecycle).
+Other considerations (semantics, memory management, and so on) are out of scope for this document.

-Properties are expected to have a constant time complexity.
-If one doesn't, it's changed to a method.
+Keep properties constant-time.
+If a computed property is not constant-time, convert it to a method.

 Avoid optional booleans and collections, because they bring degraded states: what's the difference between an empty array and a `nil` array within the same context?

-Free functions are usually a design flaw.
-Double-check, whether free functions really shouldn't correspond to some type.
+Avoid free functions.
+Double-check whether the function should belong to a type.

-Methods that perform an action don't return the object of the action (e.g., a presenting view controller method shall not return the presented view controller).
+Do not return the “object of the action” from a command-style method (for example, do not return the presented view controller from a `present…` method).

 **Do**: